Skip to content

 Network.UnreliableFireAllClients(funcName: string, ...any) -> ()

 Fires a named event over an UnreliableRemoteEvent.
-Perfect for high-frequency, non-critical data like particles, hitmarkers, or positional updates where dropped packets shouldn’t stall the network.
+Ideal for high-frequency, non-critical data like particles, hitmarkers, or positional updates.

 Network.FireServer(funcName: string, ...any) -> ()